Save $10,000 in One Year

 Common Mistakes That Ruin Savings Goals

-Motivation is useful at the start, but systems matter more in month five than motivation ever will.
+Motivation helps at the start, but systems matter more in month five than motivation ever will.

-If the number is not broken down, it stays abstract and easy to ignore.
+If the yearly number is not broken down, it stays abstract and easy to ignore.

 Small spending matters, but major categories and recurring costs often create the biggest gains.